 - Raising capital by issuing shares.
 If you are a sole trader, your only way of raising extra finance may be by a bank loan.
 Limited companies however, can raise capital by issuing shares to investors, who then buy into your business.

-- Some owners feel it increases business credibility – If you are seeking business from the large corporate or the public sector, they often insist that you operate as a limited company.
+- Some owners feel it increases business credibility if you are seeking business from the large corporate or the public sector.
+Sometimes these larger corporate businesses often insist that you operate as a limited company.